As a personal trainer, I’m always interested in alternatives to gym and fitness classes that people are choosing.

 Is P90X Really Effective?

-Yes, P90X really is effective provided you stick with the exercise program and diet plan.
+Yes, P90X can effective provided you religiously stick with the exercise program and diet plan.

 One reason a lot of people don’t get the full potential results is that they only take a half-hearted approach to change what they eat.

-If you listen to Tony Horton and a lot of the advertising material, then it’s all down to “massive muscle confusion.”
+If you listen to Tony Horton and a lot of the advertising material, it works because of “massive muscle confusion.”